diptavo/MultiSKAT/README.md

 minPcom: Performs the minPcom omnibus test with the genotype kernels being SKAT and Burden and a given list of phenotype kernels.
 It is not
          advisable to use more than 5 phenotype kernels since the tail approximation can be unstable for copula-based methods.

+MultiSKAT provides a generalized framework for performing rare-variant based tests of associations.
+Many published methods (e.g. GAMuT, MSKAT, MAAUSS, MK-FM) can be viewed as a special case of MultiSKAT with certain specific choice of kernels.
+In addition, MultiSKAT includes a set of omnibus tests that can aggregate results over a multiplicity of kernels, producing robust results.